NikKowPHP/social-brain/chapters/chapter-5.md

 [AUTHOR'S NOTE: This is the place for the "Social Brain Dashboard" visual with five gauges for S, C, A, R, and F. This visual should be repeated in a smaller form throughout the book.]

+> ### **Investigator's Note: A Map, Not the Territory**
+>
+> It's critical to remember the note from the preface: this is a map, not the territory.
+The brain doesn't have five literal SCARF gauges hardwired into it.
+Rather, the SCARF model is a brilliant and practical framework for making sense of the complex, overlapping patterns of social threat and reward our brains are constantly processing.
+Think of it as an elegant piece of software for your diagnostic toolkit, not a perfect blueprint of the hardware.

 To see the dashboard in action, let's look at the anatomy of a single, disastrous conversation: a failed job interview.
 We'll follow a candidate named Alex as they meet an interviewer who, despite being well-intentioned, systematically triggers every threat alarm in Alex's brain.

 ---